arvgram/SEB-TS_foundation/ts_modelling/notes.md

 # Todo:
-Tuesday:
-  - Finish slides
+- Structure:
-Wednesday:
-- redo multi-learn experiment with target specific test logging:
-  - also self-supervised, it was not good
+  - Incremental w/o decaying lr: decent overall but chaos, forgetting
+  - Incremental in other order: more chaos
+  - Redo dreaming with all columns
+  - Incremental in other order: hopefully less difference in chaos

+- Train staddle model.
+- Redo incremental in same setting as dreaming.
+- Redo multi training now that we know how a dict works :)

 - redo for different combinations of left-out-data, wait with this
-Thursday:
-- implement normalised loss
-- test normalised loss:
-  - small scale
-  - redo multitrain with this

-Friday:
-- Test dreaming:
-  - small scale
-  - redo incremental learn setup with dreaming
-- Give presentation

-Sunday:
-- Train staddle model.

 - Write about experiments we have done
   - Multi learning: